NYgramps/ccrate/COMPOUND.md

 Suppose we invest $1000 as the initial principal, and withdraw $50 after 6 months.
 If the payoff at year's end is $950, what is the *ccrate* rate for such an investment?
 This answer is obvious: 0% because $1000 - $50 = $950 is true independent of any consideration
 of interest rates.
 But what if the payoff is $1000?
-Now, an intrest rate is needed which generates enough interest over the last 6 months to replace the $50 that is removed at midyear, but which is active over the course of the entire year.
+Now, an interest rate is needed which generates enough interest over the last 6 months to replace the $50 that is removed at midyear, but which is active over the course of the entire year.
 If *r* represents this continuous interest rate, the value of the account at midyear, prior to the withdrawal, is equal to